 “Like many of my classmates, I've worked with teams in the past,” he said.
 “One of the main differences at Duke is the diversity of background and thought on our teams.
 It creates an atmosphere of learning and deep brainstorming.”

-Trista Szocs said his team differed in everything from background to preferred pizza toppings.
+Trista Szocs said her team differed in everything from background to preferred pizza toppings.

-Szocs, a 2017 graduate, said he learned the importance of not simply having diverse teams, but of understanding the perspectives each member can bring.
+Szocs, a 2017 graduate, said she learned the importance of not simply having diverse teams, but of understanding the perspectives each member can bring.